evenicoulddoit-unlisted/allygator-visualizer/README.md

   * Hopefully however, it should demonstrate adequately my knowledge of both JS and CSS
 * In terms of technologies, I've used Python 3, GeoDjango and Django Rest Framework on the back-end, and Angular on the front-end
   * Many alternatives would have been perfectly suitable
-  * I chose these both because I know them well, and I know they are perfectly capable of creating testable, reliable, APIs with geo-support
+  * I chose these both because I know them well, and I know they are perfectly capable of creating testable and reliable APIs with geo-support
   * Given the fairly basic setup of the front-end, I need not have used a library.
 However, it does provide a clear structure on which to build, and ends up weighing only ~2kb, so seems perfectly reasonable

 ## Modelling